To view PDF files, you will need Adobe Reader®.

 - More time to focus on getting into the field and running a safe operation because of fewer investigations

 Events are not accepted if they:

-- Involve reportable accidents/incidents (49 CFR and 225.1), unless listed by a carrier through an exception in the IMOU.
+- Involve reportable accidents/incidents (49 Code of Federal Regulations and Section 225.1), unless listed by a railroad through an exception in the IMOU.

-- Are real-time observations reported to carrier management or are a part of operations testing
+- Are real-time observations reported to railroad management or an FRA inspector or are a part of operations testing.

 - NASA will send the report to the employee’s home railroad.